prathmeshranaut/Group_A_TaxFilingSoftware/INSTALL.md

 Unity - https://github.com/ThrowTheSwitch/Unity

 All external libraries are included in the software package.

+## Download software

+You can clone the GitHub repository or download release 2 zip from our GitHub project page.

 ## Build Project:

 Running make will compile tax filing software and tests programs.
 The test program will test the program functions and display results.